mikemjharris/angular-course/angular_intro_day_1.md

 ```
     <section ng-hide="market.selectedStall">
         <h2 >Leather Lane</h2>
-        <p>Leather lane is an awesome market in leather lane that has a wide variety of lucnh options.
+        <p>Leather lane is an awesome market in leather lane that has a wide variety of lunch options.
 Select an option from the left to see more details.</p>
     </section>
 ```